 Making elk sounds properly while hunting will increase your chances of success, especially during the rut.
 On this page we will get down to the nitty gritty of doing elk talk with elk hunting calls.

-The calm elk sounds of a contented herd of cows and calves, or an estrus whine during the peak of the rut will attract a bull elk much more effectively.
+The calm elk sounds of a contented herd of cows and calves, or an estrus whine during the peak of the rut will often attract a bull very more effectively.

 Cows and calves, and even bulls, all make “mews” and “chirping” elk sounds.
 A mew sounds like a drawn out chirp.